Maria Feodorovna (Sophie Dorothea of Württemberg): Empress of Russia

 After twenty years in the shadows, the death of Catherine II in 1796 allowed Maria Feodorovna to have a prominent role as Empress consort.
 During Catherine's lifetime, Maria had no chance of interfering in affairs of state, as Paul himself was excluded, but after her husband's accession to the throne, she took to politics, at first timidly, but increasingly resolutely afterwards.

-Her influence over her husband was great, and in general beneficial.
+Her influence over her husband was very great, and in general beneficial.
 Even so, it is possible that she abused it in order to help her friends or hurt her enemies.

-Although the imperial couple wasn't as close as they once had been, there remained a good deal of warmth between them.
+Although the imperial couple wasn't as close as they once had been, there remained a good deal of respect, dependence and warmth between them.
 Their relationship suffered further in the last years of Paul's life.
-After Maria gave birth to her tenth and last child in 1798, Paul became infatuated with 19-years-old Anna Lopukhina and lied to his wife that the relationship was of a paternal nature.
-Paul was Emperor for exactly four years, four months, and four days.
-He was murdered on 12 March 1801.
+After Maria gave birth to her tenth and last child in 1798, Paul became infatuated with 19-year-old Anna Lopukhina and lied to his wife that the relationship was of a paternal nature.
+Paul was Emperor for four years, four months, and six days.
+He was murdered on 11 March 1801.

 On the night of her husband's assassination, Maria Feodorovna thought to imitate the example of her mother-in-law and tried to seize power to become empress regnant on the grounds that she had been crowned with Paul.
 It took her son Alexander several days to persuade her to relinquish her reckless claim, for which she had no party to support her.
 For some time afterward, whenever her son came to visit, the Dowager Empress would place a casket between them containing the bloodstained nightshirt that his father was wearing on the day of the murder as a silent reproach.
 The strained relationship between mother and son improved though and thanks to the new Tsar, 42-years-old Maria Feodorovna kept the highest female position at court and often took the emperor's arm in public ceremonies, while Empress Elizabeth had to walk behind.
-This custom of precedence of the Dowager Empress over the reigning monarch's wife was introduced by Maria and was unique to the Russian court, though it caused resentment with her eldest daughter-in-law.
+This custom of precedence and superiority of the Dowager Empress over the reigning monarch's wife was introduced by Maria and was unique to the Russian court, though it caused resentment with her eldest daughter-in-law.
 Perpetuating the tradition of Catherine II, she attended parades in military uniform, the cordon of an order across her breast.